 The Patient Protection and Affordable Care Act of 2010, sometimes called Obamacare, offers Americans a number of new healthcare rights and protections.
-For example, under Obamacare, health insurance companies can’t refuse coverage to those with pre-existing health conditions that an individual may have had prior to having health coverage.
+For example, under Obamacare, health insurance companies can’t refuse coverage to those with pre-existing health conditions (a condition or conditions that an individual has before enrolling in a health coverage plan).

-While your health insurance plan must cover the essential health benefits you need to stay healthy, you may be looking for even more.
+Your health insurance plan must cover the essential health benefits you need to stay healthy, but you may be looking for even more.
 Review your options carefully, as some health plans offer additional benefits such as:

 Now that you have a better idea of the benefits available to you, you’re ready to pick a health plan.
 But how much will it cost?

 In general, what you pay will depend on your income and number of dependents.
 If you’re shopping for health insurance on NY State of Health, you may notice that the health plans fall into four categories: Bronze, Silver, Gold, and Platinum.
 These categories show how you and your health plan share costs; they’re not a rating of the health plan itself or an indication of the quality of care you may receive while covered under the plan.